The probabilistic world: Fermions

 \paragraph*{Symmetry generators}

 With momentum and angular momentum $P$ and $L$ we have encountered two observables directly related to symmetries.
 The associated local-observable operators $\hat{P}$ and $\hat{L}$ are the symmetry generators for translations in position or angular position.
-For a subsystem realizing rotations in three dimensions there will be three independent generators $\hat{L}_k$ of angular momentum in three Cartesian directions $k$.
+For any system realizing rotations in three dimensions there will be three independent generators $\hat{L}_k$ of angular momentum in three Cartesian directions $k$.
 The generators of the rotation group $SO(3)$ do not commute

 with totally antisymmetric tensor $\varepsilon_{ijk}$.
 We can associate a local observable $L_k$ to every $\hat{L}_k$ in complete analogy to the rotations in a plane.
 The non-commuting properties of rotations around different axes require that the operators associated to $L_k$ cannot commute and obey eq.\,\eqref{eq:AM10}.